Przemoo16/TensorFlow-House-Price-Prediction/README.md

 # Overview

-Linear regression algorithm for predicting house prices in Tensorflow.
+Linear regression algorithm for predicting house prices in TensorFlow.
 We train model on "USA Housing Prices Data Set".

 ## Info about dataset